Sequenom

+The company went public via an initial public offering in 2000.
 In June 2014 the company sold its biosciences unit to Agena Bioscience for up to $35.8 million.
 In July 2016, it was announced that diagnostic and testing giant LabCorp will acquire Sequenom, paying $2.40 for every outstanding share of Sequenom stock.
 The acquisition was completed in September 2016.

 Competition

 Companies also offering non-invasive prenatal genetic testing include Ariosa, Ravgen, Illumina (Verinata Health), PerkinElmer and Natera (The Panorama Prenatal Test).
 Other companies and universities that are working towards developing non-invasive prenatal testing include Stanford University.